justinhyou/colorizer/README.md

 <b>Appendices</b>
  - (A) Related follow-up work

-### Clone this repository ###
-Clone the master branch of the respository using `git clone -b master --single-branch https://github.com/richzhang/colorization.git`

 ### Dependencies ###
 This code requires a working installation of [Caffe](http://caffe.berkeleyvision.org/) and basic Python libraries (numpy, pyplot, skimage, scipy).
 For guidelines and help with installation of Caffe, consult the [installation guide](http://caffe.berkeleyvision.org/) and [Caffe users group](https://groups.google.com/forum/#!forum/caffe-users).